Hypertensive Emergencies

 Malignant hypertension

-Malignant hypertension and accelerated hypertension are both hypertensive emergencies (ie, systolic BP [SBP] >180 mm Hg or diastolic BP [DBP] >120 mm Hg, and acute target organ damage [10] ), with similar outcomes and therapies.
-Malignant hypertension may or may not be associated with clinical conditions present in hypertensive urgency (ie, SBP >180 mm Hg or DBP >120 mm Hg, but no evidence of acute target organ damage [10, 11] ; thus, hypertensive urgency occurs in the absence of acute end-organ damage, whereas hypertensive emergencies include the presence of acute end-organ damage [11, 12] ).
+Malignant hypertension and accelerated hypertension are both hypertensive emergencies (ie, systolic BP [SBP] >180 mm Hg or diastolic BP [DBP] >110-120 mm Hg, and new or worsening target organ damage [1] ), with similar outcomes and therapies.
+Malignant hypertension may or may not be associated with clinical conditions present in asymptomatic markedly elevated BP (previously known as "hypertensive urgency") (ie, SBP >180 mm Hg or DBP >110-120 mm Hg, but no evidence of acute target organ damage [1] ; thus, asymptomatic markedly elevated BP occurs in the absence of acute end-organ damage, whereas hypertensive emergencies include the presence of acute end-organ damage [1, 11, 12] ).

 A patient with malignant hypertension always has retinal papilledema (as seen in the image below), [13] as well as flame-shaped hemorrhages and exudates.
 Other clinical features of malignant hypertension may include encephalopathy, confusion, left ventricular failure, intravascular coagulation, and impaired renal function, with hematuria and weight loss.